Hamma111/barq-python-training/README.md

 Your submission for this task should the steps for how to create and save a fil with vim editor.

-Submit t3.txt and t4.txt in pull request.
+Submit t3.txt and t4.txt in one pull request.

 ----